 Payment service providers providing services can find on this page information to help them implement the scheme.

-Annex III of the 2017 rulebook version 1.0 lists all changes compared to the version 8.3.
-The most important are detailed below.
+Annex III of the 2017 rulebook version 1.1 lists all changes compared to the 2017 version 1.0.
+The main changes concern:

-- inquiry procedures are introduced, and will become effective as of 18 November 2018 between the beneficiary bank and the originator bank based on ISO 20022 camt.
-XML messages.
+- The delay of the entry into force of the inquiry procedures from 18 November 2018 to 17 November 2019.
+This gives all scheme participants more time to implement these new procedures.
 An inquiry occurs when a scheme participant requests information or clarification about the status of a credit transfer.
-All scheme participants will have to be at least able to accept such inquiries procedures, and to respond to them (via defined ISO 20022 XML messages).
+All scheme participants will have to accept and process such inquiries, and to respond to them via defined ISO 20022 XML messages.